 This tip applies on several levels, but note that to feel motivated and enjoy the musical journey, you need to know that you are making progress.

 Learning music can be challenging; there’s a lot to think about.
-It’s all too easy to lose focus and concentration while practicing, and of course, this leads to lack of motivation.
+It’s all too easy to lose focus and concentration while practising, and of course, this leads to a lack of motivation.

 I always explain motivation using my version of the circle of awesomeness.
 If you make progress during practice, you feel great; this inspires you to play more.
 When you play more, you progress more.

 Of course, this circle has the opposite effect when you practice something too challenging for your level or ability.
 Hence, progress is slow; you don’t feel motivated to it.
 Therefore you practice less, and this has a detrimental effect on your progress.

 So make sure you are practising pieces that are at the right standard.

 I frequently come across people who are too eager to learn the next note or rapidly progress through a tutor book.
 They begin with enthusiasm, but as the difficulty increases, the motivation starts to weaken.

 There’s nothing wrong with taking sideways steps to consolidate what you’ve already learnt.
 It’s a step that I always recommend to my students.